-Yes, The Outdoor Academy was one of the first semester schools to become fully accredited as an independent private school.
-Our accreditation is through Cognia (SACS-CASI).
-Since you will be taking a complete semester of courses, including English, science, math, world language, and electives, and your school accepts these credits, you are not skipping a semester.
-Grades here are based on our grading scale, and the scale is provided so that sending schools can convert to their appropriate letter grades.
-Some sending schools opt not to compute your grades in your overall GPA, but still accept the courses toward the number of credits you need to graduate.
+Yes.
+The Outdoor Academy was one of the first semester schools to become fully accredited as an independent private school.
+OA is accredited by Cognia.
+Since you will be taking a complete semester of courses, including English, science, history, and electives, and your school can accept these credits, you are not skipping a semester.
+Grades here are based on our grading scale, and the scale is provided so that sending schools can convert to their appropriate markings.